janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 2. Protection against phishing and malware domains
 3. Custom filtering rules and whitelists
 4. Detailed analytics on network queries

+By operating at the Application Layer, NextDNS can provide these advanced features while seamlessly integrating with the lower layers of the network stack.
+This allows for sophisticated DNS handling without requiring changes to the underlying network infrastructure.

 I even created profiles for our mobile devices using Apple Configurator, ensuring they use DNS-over-HTTPS (DoH) for secure resolution regardless of the network they're connected to (even cellular).